The readings on this page constitute a general overview and introduction to the course topics.

 Each sub-task group begins their investigation with a literature search.
 By the end of the semester, students will have read and discussed a large number of other sources.
 The final project report lists these additional readings in the References section.

-GIF R&D Outlook for Generation IV Nuclear Energy Systems.
-Generation IV (GenIV) International Forum.
-2009.
-(PDF) (Courtesy of the Generation IV International Forum.
+GIF R&D Outlook for Generation IV Nuclear Energy Systems (PDF) (Courtesy of the Generation IV International Forum.
 Used with permission.)

 A report prepared for the Generation IV International Forum Technology Roadmap on new reactor concepts and their R&D status.

 Nuclear Energy Research and Development Roadmap.
 U.S. Department of Energy.
 April 2010.
 (PDF - 3.7MB)

 This is a good summary of some of the issues to keep in mind when deciding on your choice of reactor technology.